A 50-year-old Clayton County man was shot to death Tuesday night as he was unloading groceries, police said Wednesday.

 Address records show Balde lived on Roxbury Drive, off Upper Riverdale Road.

-Balde owned the Metropolitan Food Mart, convenience store on Metropolitan Parkway in southwest Atlanta, Channel 2 Action News reported.
-Wednesday night, friends and customers gathered at the store for a candlelight vigil to remember Balde.
+Balde owned a convenience store on Metropolitan Parkway in southwest Atlanta, Channel 2 Action News reported.
+Wednesday night and Thursday, friends and customers gathered at the store to remember Balde.